Budapestby VisitCity Guides

 Local ferry connects train travelers to Visegrád across scenic Danube waters

-For a straightforward land route, Volánbusz operates direct bus services from Budapest's Újpest-Városkapu station.
-Line 880 provides regular service to Visegrád, taking approximately 75 minutes and costing 1,500-2,000 HUF one way.
-The bus stops conveniently at key locations including the ferry dock area and main boat landing stage.
+If you want to keep it simple, Volánbusz runs direct buses from Budapest's Újpest-Városkapu station.
+Line 880 goes straight to Visegrád, takes about 75 minutes and costs 1,500-2,000 HUF one way.
+The bus stops right near the ferry dock and boat landing.

-For the ultimate scenic approach, Mahart PassNave operates boat services along the Danube.
-Regular excursion boats depart from Budapest's Vigadó Square, taking approximately 3.5 hours to reach Visegrád as part of a leisurely Danube Bend cruise.
-Adult tickets cost around 7,000 HUF one way.
+For the most scenic trip, Mahart PassNave runs boats along the Danube.
+Regular boats leave from Budapest's Vigadó Square and take about 3.5 hours to get to Visegrád.
+It's part of a Danube Bend cruise and costs around 7,000 HUF one way.

 Transport ModeDurationCost (HUF)Key Features